datalad-handbook/book/docs/intro/windows.rst

 The software you use is either already open source or available on Linux or easily replaceable by available alternatives (e.g., libre office instead of Microsoft Word, the Spotify player in a web browser instead of as an App)?
 But you're reluctant to undergo huge changes when switching operating systems?
 Then Linux Mint may be a good starting point.
-Its user interface is not identical to Windows, but also not that far away, it is a mature operating system, its very user-friendly, there is a helpful and welcoming community behind it, and -- like all Linux distributions -- it is free.
+Its user interface is not identical to Windows, but also not that far away, it is a mature operating system, it's very user-friendly, there is a helpful and welcoming community behind it, and -- like all Linux distributions -- it is free.

 **What should I be mindful of?** If you're changing your operating system, **create a backup** of your data (unless you do it on a new computer of course).
 You can't install a new OS and have all data where you left it -- pull it onto an external drive, and copy it back to your new OS later.
 Also, take a couple of minutes and google whether the hardware of your computer is compatible with Linux.